The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – United Arab Emirates –

-UAE health officials have confirmed a Chinese family of four tested positive for the virus after arriving from Wuhan.
+The UAE on Saturday reported a fifth case — a man who returned from Wuhan.
+He is in stable condition.
+Earlier health officials confirmed a Chinese family of four tested positive for the virus after arriving from Wuhan.